International Course Info

 - See the TAFE NSW Bachelor courses entry requirements page for all acceptable minimum English Language and Academic requirements.

-- Entry into St Leonards campus requires completion of the Diploma of Early Childhood Education and Care (25281)
+Entry into St Leonards campus requires completion of the Diploma of Early Childhood Education and Care (25281).
+If you have not already completed this Diploma in Australia then you must apply for a pathway package.
+Pathway Package details: Certificate III + Diploma + Bachelor Degree.

 |Glendale||Total course fee: A$52,320||Enrol: Feb , Jul|